 The cloud: Backing up your data on the cloud means that it’s easily accessible, and takes almost no time to do.
 Several services such as Google Docs actually already do this for you.
 One drawback is that this means all of your sensitive information is now online, and while it might be uncommon, sometimes hackers can get access to it.

 Physical storage: Making backups on physical storage disks ensures you have all of your information safely in your possession, however, the downside to this option, is that it will probably take longer to do so compared to the cloud option.

 4. Keep your video conferences security

 With the rapid increase in remote workers, many people are using different types of video conferencing options, the most common being Zoom.
 Zoom is a great way to keep employees connected, even while remote, but is not immune to vulnerabilities (even at a government level).
 Knowing how to keep unwanted people out of these rooms is a must for any remote employee.

 Make sure that you “lock” the room once everyone in the meeting has joined.
 Locking the room means that nobody else can enter the meeting, and keeps unwanted guests out of your conference.
 You can also add passwords to the meeting rooms, and then give them out to whomever you want to be in the meeting.
 This means that anyone without a password, won’t be able to enter.

 Making the transition to remote work can be difficult, but making sure that you data is safe while working from home should be a priority.
-Using a secure connection is important for keeping all your information safe, and knowing what a phishing email looks like and how to deal with it can not only help you but others too.
+Using a security connection is important for keeping all your information safe, and knowing what a phishing email looks like and how to deal with it can not only help you but others too.
 Backing up your data in case of emergencies is a good habit to get into, and making sure nobody crashes your Zoom room can help keep things at work going smoothly.